emcien/iso_latte/README.md

 * `timeout` - a number of seconds to wait - if the process has not terminated by then, the parent will kill it by issuing a SIGKILL signal (triggering the kill callback)

+## Supported Platforms

+IsoLatte requires `Process.fork`, `Process.waitpid2`, and `IO.pipe`, and also requires
+`Timeout.timeout` and `Process.kill` to function properly.
+That means that Jruby is unsupported (no `fork`), and that Windows is certainly unsupported (no anything).

+Currently tested in travis and supported: MRI 2.2, 2.1, 2.0, 1.9, 1.8.7

 ## Roadmap

 1. Add a convenient mechanism for sending a single marshaled object back to the parent afterward.